ethcatherders/1559-outreach/README.md

 Synthetix	|	App	|	🟩 Support	|
 Teku	|	Eth2 Client Team	|	🟨 TBD	|	Support contingent on Core Dev Approval
 Yam Finance	|	App	|	🟩 Support	|

+**Disclaimers**

+1. Excluding MakerDAO, the responses only represent the opinion of Core teams, not the individual perspective of each application's community members.
+2. Note that just because a team is not represented here, that doesn't mean they are against the proposal.